 “After the Paris Retail Week, the company’s main focus was to reduce the hardware share in the project,” the co-founder of Texel said.
 For these purposes, we used a grant provided by Skolkovo, which, among other things, allowed us to conclude commercial and investment contracts with M&S.

 In Paris, we presented a model with two columns that revolved around a person.
-Next came the smaller version, which consists of a single column and a turntable.
+Next, came the smaller version, which consists of a single column and a turntable.
 Now we are working on a smaller version of the 3D scanner, which will essentially be a single sensor; in this case, the scanner will be affordable for anyone.
 This way we reduce the hardware component of the product and create a parametric model of the human body, which allows us to create digital avatars of our customers with just one static sensor to get their exact dimensions.
 Physically speaking, we will need to install a sensor, looking not unlike an ordinary photo camera, in the store.
 This solution will make adapting our product to our customers faster and easier.”

 According to Sergey Klimentyev, the Texel technology has been discussed with, and approved by, the senior management of Marks & Spencer, including the company's CEO.
-“The main task in our cooperation is to simplify the process of buying clothes for consumers.
+“The main aim in our cooperation is to simplify the process of buying clothes for consumers.
 For the customer this means fewer returns and more conversion, as well as more online customer traffic.”